nhedman/ITS-Bigcommerce-API/README.md

 If the request fails the error details will be stored in the $error var.

-If the requests per hour limit reaches 100 or less the library will automatically take 5 minutes between requests in order to provide enough time for the requests to regenerate.
-Once the request limit is above 100 the library will resume requests at a normal frequency.
+If the rate limit is reached, the function will sleep for the retry-after time, then retry.